-The amount covered by the insurer varies by insurer, policy, hospital location, doctor, and sometimes by state and territory.
+The amount covered by the insurer varies by insurer, State or Territory, policy, hospital location, and doctor.

-Each insurer has their own schedule of benefits they pay, but this is not always publicly available or easy for patients to find on their websites.
+Each insurer has their own schedule of benefits they pay, but this is not always publicly available.

 For hospital treatments, the benefit amount paid to the patient will depend on arrangements in place between the insurer and the doctor, as well as the insurer and the hospital where a patient receives their treatment.
-However, by law, private health insurers must pay private patients at least 25 per cent of the MBS fee.
+But the law requires that private health insurers must pay 25% of the MBS fee outside of a no or known gap agreement.

-There are four aspects of private health insurance for hospital treatment that are commonly misunderstood:
+There are three common misunderstandings about private health insurance and private hospital treatment: